kglibrarian/kickstartmychart/README.md

 ## What is this project?

-The Kick Start My Chart repository shows trends related to four thousand past Kickstarter projects.
+The Kick Start My Chart repository shows trends related to four thousand past Kickstarter projects using Microsoft Excel.

 ## Background